-Figure 13-19 Hourly FTR target allocations, day-ahead congestion and balancing congestion for the Lenox -North Meshoppen constraint: June through December, 2024

-Table 13-49 shows the monthly FTR target allocation, total congestion, and FTR overallocation for the Lenox - North Meshoppen constraint in the first seven months of the 2024/2025 planning period.
-FTR overallocation is FTR target allocation collected by the constraint that is in excess of the congestion collected by the constraint.
-The FTR target allocation for the Lenox - North Meshoppen in December, 2024 constraint was 208.9 percent of the total congestion and 572.6 percent of the average FTR target allocations in the first six months of the 2024/2025 planning period.
-Overallocation of FTRs contributes to FTR underfunding and reduces surplus that is distributed among ARR holders at the end of the planning.
+Figure 13-19 Hourly FTR target allocations, day-ahead congestion and balancing congestion for the Lenox - North Meshoppen constraint: June 2024 through March 2025 allocation collected by constraint that is in excess of the congestion collected by constraint.
+The FTR target allocation for the Lenox - North Meshoppen constraint in December 2024 was 2.1 times greater than the total congestion in December.
+FTR target allocations collected by the Lenox - North Meshoppen constraint remained high after December, 2024.
+The average FTR target allocation collected by the constraint from December 2024 through March 2025 was 4.0 times greater than the average FTR target allocations collected by the constraint from June 2024 through November 2024.
+Overallocation of FTRs increases the probability that congestion revenue will not cover all FTR target allocations and reduces the surplus that is distributed among ARR holders at the end of the planning period.